Miss Your Medicare Initial Enrollment? What You Should Know.

 Like Part B, a Part D late-enrollment penalty stays in place as long as you’re enrolled in a Part D plan, so quickly spotting your omission will pay off.

-If you missed your IEP, there is good news–there are several enrollment periods during the year when you can sign up for whatever plan you missed.
+If you missed your IEP, here’s some good news — there are several enrollment periods during the year.
 They are:

 Special Enrollment Periods

 The first thing to do if you’ve missed your IEP is to see if you qualify for a Special Enrollment Period (SEP).
 These are special windows during which you’re allowed to enroll in a Medicare plan outside the regular periods.
-Special Enrollment Periods open after certain Qualifying Life Events (QLE), including:
+Special Enrollment Periods open after certain qualifying life events, including:

 - Moving